Fleming-Society/Bounty-projects/README.md

 - It should have a indicator and a layer switch function.
 Using numpad as an example, it should have one `num lock` key and performs different function when the `num lock` status is on or off
 - Bonus: Adding a OLED display or a Rotary Encoder will be a **PLUS**, which will make this project from 2 stars to 3 stars with better reward.
 And over all, *it will be a lot of fun!*

-### Arduino based microservo robotic arm
+### Arduino based robotic arm

 **Difficulty: 3 stars**

 What's cooler than building a robotic arm from scratch!
-The bounty will be assessed based on its functionality, efficiency and appearance
+The bounty will be assessed based on its functionality, efficiency and appearance.

 #### Specification:

-- The robotic arm should pick up these five objects: Marble, cloth, water, 3d printed Pikachu and pencil
+- The robotic arm should pick up these five objects: Marble, cloth, water, 3d printed Pikachu and pencil.
+- You may use stepper motors, microservos or regular motors.
+- For the 3D printing, Autodesk Fusion 360 or SolidWorks are recommended.
+- Please read the 'Arduino based microservo arm' documentation in the projects page for reference.
+Please try not to copy any pre-existing designs.

 ### Smart mug matt